 13. Zenka loan app

-Zenka is one of the best loan apps, the best thing is that you get your first loan free.
-When you apply for 2000 you pay back 2000.
+Zenka is one of the best loan apps, and the best thing is that you get your first loan free.
+When you apply for 2000, you pay back 2000.

-Zenka loans start at Ksh 500 and can go upto 20,000.
-After the first free loan, Zenka will charge a 11% interest fee if you repay your loan on time.
+Zenka loans start at Ksh 500 and can go up to 20,000.
+After the first free loan, Zenka will charge an 11% interest fee if you repay your loan on time.